center-key/w3c-html-validator/README.md

    - `html-validator docs --ignore-config=spec/ignore-config.txt`<br>
    Similar to the pervious command but strings and regexes are stored in a configuration file (see the _Configuration File for Ignore Patterns_ section below).

-   - `html-validator --quiet`<br>
+   - `html-validator --default-rules --quiet`<br>
-   Suppresses all the "pass" status messages.
+   Skip all HTML validation messages in the built-in opinionated ignore list and also suppresses all the "pass" status messages.

    - `html-validator docs --delay=200`<br>
    Validates all HTML files in the "docs" folder at a rate of 1 file per 200 ms (default is 500 ms).